Stone Duality for Relations: Conclusion

 In a sequel paper, we will apply the duality of relations in order to extend zero-dimensional dualities to continuous ones in a systematic way.
 As we have seen here, dualities such as the one between ordered Stone spaces and distributive lattices can be extended from maps to relations.
 Once we have relations, we can split idempotents and then restrict to maps again, obtaining a non-zero dimensional duality.

 For future investigations, two important questions concern other dualising objects than $\Two$.
 First, while staying inside order-enriched categories, we plan to integrate our work here into the theory of natural dualities as described by Clark and Davey \cite{clark+davey} and to specialise Theorems \ref{thm:dualityrelations} and \ref{thm:adjunctionrelations} to this setting.
+Also possible relationships with J\'onnson-Tarski duality \cite{JT} and the theory of canonical extensions \cite{Venema:ac,DGP} should be explored.

-Second, we want to know whether our approach can be extended to other enrichments than $\Two$ as for example Lawvere's generalized metric spaces \cite{lawvere}.
+Second, we want to know whether our approach can be extended to other enrichments than $\Two$ as for example Lawvere metric spaces \cite{lawvere}.
 In particular, it would be interesting to see whether this could find applications to stochastic relations as studied, for example, in Doberkat \cite{doberkat} and Panangaden \cite{panangaden}.

+Another question is how much of the theory developed in this paper can be salvaged for functors that do not preserve exact squares.
+Looking back to Theorem~\ref{thm:adjunctionrelations}, even without the assumption of preservation of exact squares, we are in a situation similar to orthogonal adjunction in the double category of pseudo double categories with lax and colax double functors as in Section 5.3 of \cite{GP04}.

+From a category theoretic point of view, there is the question how much of the theory of regular categories transfers to order-regular categories.
+While P-varieties feature prominently in our work, recent work by Abramsky and coauthors \cite{ADW,abramsky-shah} on game comonads suggests potential examples of enriched \emph{co}varieties.
+In particular, one could have a look at games for continuous model theory, which has been given a category theoretic foundation recently by Cho \cite{cho}.

 There is also a long list of more specific questions.
 For example, as discussed after Example~\ref{exle:total-relation-DL}, it should be interesting to look at dual relations of not-necessarily-bounded distributive lattices.
 Or a wide range of other dualities, for that matter.
-There is also the question how much of the theory of regular categories transfers to order-regular categories.
 Finally, there are a number of technical questions, for example whether cocommas are exact in all order-regular categories or how an explicit characterisations of cocommas in various algebraic categories including distributive lattices would look like.

+Returning to more fundamental questions, this paper focussed on heterogeneous relations $A\looparrowright B$ in the context of order-enriched algebra.
+An investigation into homogeneous relations $A\looparrowright A$ in the presence of order-preserving as well as order-reversing operations is one important topic for future investigation, in particular in connection with some recent work in proof theory of Greco et.al~\cite{GRMT}.
+Another question is whether our approach can be extended to relations $A_1\times\ldots A_n \looparrowright B_1\times\ldots B_m$.